Guile Knots

 When the server closes the connection mid-batch the remaining requests are retried on a fresh connection from the cache.

-Create a resource pool of up to MAX-CACHED-CONNECTIONS to URI.
+Create a resource pool of up to MAX-CACHED-CONNECTIONS connections to URI.

 Appendix A Version History